Skip to main content

 Scope and Contents

 The work is divided into two parts.
 The first is 'The abridgement of forme of process befor the lords', together with 'The tabulating of summons'.
-The second is 'Ane abridgement of the most materiall acts of parliament selected according to the order of the alphabet, by Sir Andrew Gilmour, advocate, knight and baronett, 1668'.
+The second is 'Ane abridgement of the most materiall acts of parliament selected according to the order of the alphabet, by Sir Andrew Gilmour, advocate, knight and baronett, 1668' and 'Abridgement of the Acts of Parliament in Criminals', by the same.

 Dates: Late seventeenth century